teeheee/teeheee.github.io/_posts/2022-04-04-coating-telescope-mirror.md

 I also tried combining 100 % solution A+B with 12,5 % solution C:
 ![Test4](/img/20220404/DSC01288.JPG)

-It is not that obvious in the image but the 50 % solution had the best result.
-The 50 % coating was also the only one that could not be wiped away with a q-tip.
+It is not very obvious in the image, but the 50 % solution had the best result.
+The 50 % coating was also the only one that could not be wiped away with a q-tip and that was not transparent.

 ### Experiment 5

+For the following test I want to try:

-TODO test ratio of A to B.
+ test ratio of A to B with less concentration of B. test ratio A+B to C with less concentration of C.

+For this I need to mix 200 ml of 50% A,B and C

+A: 200 ml H2O + 1,06 g AgNO3 + enough ml Ammonia
+B: 200 ml H2O + 0,872 g NaOH
+C: 200 ml H2O + 0,105 ml Formaldehyde

+A+B 1/1: 50 ml A + 50 ml B + enough ml Ammonia
+A+B 1/2: 50 ml A + 25 ml B + 25 ml H2O + enough ml Ammonia
+A+B 1/4: 50 ml A + 12 ml B + 38 ml H2O + enough ml Ammonia

+C 1/1: 100 ml C
+C 1/2: 50 ml C 50 ml H2O
+C 1/4: 25 ml C 75 ml H2O

+### Experiment 6

+try heat up glass substrate for better adhesion. use minimal less Ammonia

 ### References